Ivyratermgwangqa/alx-interview/0x05-nqueens/README.md

 - This project is part of the curriculum for the ALX Software Engineering program.
 - Special thanks to the authors of the resources listed in the "Additional Resources" section for their helpful tutorials and documentation.
 ```

-You can save this content in a file named `README.md` in your project directory.
-This file provides a comprehensive overview of the project, including usage instructions, implementation details, and an example run.